top of page

 Additional reasons for challenges might be staff turnover, limited historical knowledge, or lack of clear understanding of why certain data points are needed.

-Why should we care about forms?
+Why we should care about forms

 • Forms may be one of the first parts of your organization that a person might encounter.
 First impressions say a lot!